ISA Housing provides the opportunity for students to experience aspects of the Japan lifestyle that are inaccessible to the average visitor of Japan.

 The experience of living in another culture will be both educational and rewarding so long as you stay open-minded and reasonable at all times.
 There are differences in culture and lifestyle between life in Japan and the U.S. Remember: the key to a positive experience is flexibility.
 With this in mind, you can have an amazing stay in Tokyo!

-In addition, for students who are participating in an academic year program, housing is not included during the two month break between the Fall and Spring semesters (February and March).
-Housing during the winter break may be available for an additional cost.
-Contact the ISA Japan Program Manager for details.
+In addition, for students who are participating in an academic year program, please contact the ISA Tokyo staff regarding details for housing during the two month break between the Fall and Spring semesters (February and March).

 Please note: all housing is subject to availability.

 Students living in the Rikko Kaikan Dorm will have a single room.
 They will share bathroom facilities with other students on each floor as well as shower, laundry and kitchen facilities that are located within the building, with coin operated system for electricity and water usage.
 The dormitory is equipped with DSL or wireless internet access which is free.